Jacoby Shaddix: Papa Roach (1993–present)

 Shaddix is the founding member of Papa Roach.
 He formed the band with former drummer Dave Buckner, bassist Will James, and guitarist Ben Luther, in 1993.
 Luther was replaced by current guitarist Jerry Horton, and by 1996 Tobin Esperance had replaced Will James following his departure.
 In 2007, Dave Buckner's role was filled by Tony Palermo, leaving Jacoby as the only original member in the band.
-The band's name, Papa Roach, derives from Shaddix's step-grandfather, Howard William Roatch, who went by the nickname "Papa Roach".
-Howard died by suicide in 2006 following a diagnosis of an unspecified form of advanced-stage cancer.
-The song "Roses on My Grave" was written in his memory.
+The band's name, Papa Roach, was the result of mixing up the nickname of Jacoby's grandfather from his mother's side —Herbert Fischer "Papa"— and "Roach" coming from his grandfather from his father's side, John “Grandpa” Roatch.
+Both grandparents were musicians.

 Before releasing their major-label debut album, Infest, Papa Roach recorded and published an EP in 1994 entitled Potatoes For Christmas.
 In 1997, their first full-length album, entitled Old Friends from Young Years, was released.

+When Papa Roach started, Shaddix went by the stage name "Coby Dick", inspired by the band's tour van which was named Moby Dick.
+After the band rose in popularity and he read articles referring to himself as Dick (e.g. "...Dick said"), Shaddix regretted the choice and decided to use his birth name beginning with the band's next album Lovehatetragedy.

 Shaddix stopped using rapping as a whole in their 2004 album Getting Away with Murder.
 In an interview in 2004, Shaddix said that he became disenchanted with hip hop and what it represented in the media and stated that "I just want to be a rocker", also stating in 2009 that it was safe to assume he would not be rapping again.
 However, in 2012, Shaddix started rapping again in the album The Connection.
 There were some tracks on their 2017 album Crooked Teeth that featured rapping.
 In 2021, looked back on his and Papa Roach's association with the nu metal genre, reflecting back that "I love being one of the forefathers of nu metal, that’s dope, but we’ve been able to outlive it and celebrate it at the same time."

 On December 13, 2019, Shaddix provided new vocals for a remix of The Hu's "Wolf Totem".